What Was The Medical Emergency That Caused Amber Heard To Leave The Unite4:Humanity Gala?

 “She went through one of the most publicized divorces of last decade probably, and all of her winnings from that divorce, as many would’ve called it, she donated to the ACLU.”

-While not explaining what the exact medical emergency was behind Amber Heard’s abrupt departure on Friday, the New York Daily News report that iO Tillett Wright explained that Amber seemed unusually nervous at the event, but wasn’t sure why this would be. iO Tillett said she was particularly surprised at Heard’s nervousness as she has known her for such a long time and has never seen her get nervous before.
+While not explaining what the exact medical emergency was behind Amber Heard’s abrupt departure on Friday, the New York Daily News reported that iO Tillett Wright explained that Amber seemed unusually nervous at the event, but wasn’t sure why this would be. iO Tillett said she was particularly surprised at Heard’s nervousness as she has known her for such a long time and has never seen her get nervous before.

 “I want to also say that I’ve never seen Amber nervous and I’ve known her quite intimately for a long time.
 We both are hoping that she’s okay.”